Noble-Shiva/bolt-quick-mart/README.md

 *   **`context/`**: Holds React Context files for managing global application state (e.g., `AuthContext.tsx` for user authentication status, `CartContext.tsx` for shopping cart data).
 *   **`hooks/`**: For custom React Hooks that encapsulate reusable logic.
 *   **`utils/`**: Contains utility functions, helper scripts, and global configurations like theme settings (`theme.ts`).

+## Migration to Expo SDK 53

+This project has been updated to use Expo SDK 53, which includes:

+- Updated dependencies to their latest compatible versions
+- Enhanced TypeScript configuration
+- Improved performance and stability
+- Better web support
+- Updated React Native to 0.76.8

+### Breaking Changes

+- Some deprecated APIs have been removed
+- Updated minimum Node.js version requirements
+- Enhanced type safety with stricter TypeScript configuration

 ## Contributing